Self Sabotage: The Neural Circuits Behind Self Defeating Behavior

 The Prefrontal Cortex: Our Inner Saboteur’s Accomplice

-While the amygdala sounds the alarm, it’s often our prefrontal cortex – the part of the brain responsible for decision-making and impulse control – that carries out the act of self-sabotage.
-In moments of stress or anxiety, the connection between the prefrontal cortex and the amygdala can become disrupted, leading to poor decision-making and impulsive actions that undermine our goals.
+While the amygdala sounds the alarm, it’s often our prefrontal cortex – the part of the brain responsible for decision-making and impulse control – that carries out the act of self-defeat.
+Arnsten (2009) found that in moments of heightened arousal, the connection between the prefrontal cortex and the amygdala can become disrupted, leading to poor decision-making and impulsive actions that undermine our goals.

 Digital visualization of neural networks in human brain